iosifache/ossfortress/wiki/docs/Analysis environment.md

 - **User**: `root`
 - **Credentials**: N/A
 - **Relevant folders**
-    - `/home/coder/codebase` for the Ubuntu Portrait codebase
+    - `/home/coder/codebase` for the Sand Castle codebase
     - `/home/coder/tooling` for the tooling-related information

 ### AFL++